 Influenza is a virus that is spread through respiratory secretions via coughing or sneezing.
 A “common cold” is also a respiratory illness that is caused by different viruses.
 Because these two types of illnesses have similar symptoms, it can be difficult to tell the difference between them based on symptoms alone.
 Special tests can be done within the first few days of illness to determine if a person has the flu.
 In general the flu is worse than the common cold, and symptoms are more common and more intense.
 Colds are usually milder than the flu.
 People with colds are more likely to have a runny or stuffy nose.
 Colds generally do not result in serious health problems, such as pneumonia, bacterial infections, or hospitalizations.
 Flu can have serious complications and the symptoms of the flu typically come on abruptly.

 Symptoms of the Flu:

 Symptoms of a Cold:

 Vaccination is the most important way to prevent the flu.
 You may have received your vaccine at the University sponsored flu clinics in the fall.
 You may also have received the vaccine from your primary care physician or at local pharmacies and supermarkets in the community.
 Vaccines are still available in the community at local pharmacies and supermarkets.

 You may call 610-519-4070 to schedule an appointment with a doctor or nurse practitioner.
 You may also be evaluated as a walk-in patient by a registered nurse.
 There are antiviral medications that can shorten the duration of your illness or prevent serious complications.
 The flu can affect anybody.
-Uncomplicated influenza gradually improves over two to five days, although the illness may last for one week or more.
 Some women who are pregnant and other people with chronic medical conditions such as asthma, diabetes, or heart disease may be at risk for complications of the virus.
-Although there can be complications from the flu, such as pneumonia, most people affected by the illness make a complete recovery.
+Although there can be complications from the flu, such as pneumonia, most people recover from the illness just fine.